 - Cut the log into six rolls using a sharp knife.

-- Transfer them into the greased baking dish.
+- Transfer them to the greased baking dish.
 Cover with a towel and let them rest for about an hour.

 - When they are done resting make an egg wash by whisking one egg with 1tbsp of water.